CarTarL/CyberBrokers-assets/nfts/README.md

 There have been a couple of modifications to these files from what is found on IPFS or in the contract.
 See the Notes section for details.

 The original SVG files from CyberBrokers are contained in these folders.
-- svg-ipfs - These are the SVG files that were placed in IPFS and are referenced in the metadata.
-These have svg layer id tags as text descriptors.
+- svg-ipfs - These are the SVG files on IPFS and  referenced in the metadata.
+Id tags are text descriptors.
-- svg-render - These come directly from rendering the NFT via the contract.
-These have svg layer id tags as numbers, to save space.
+- svg-render - These come directly from contract rendering.
+TId tags are numbers, to save space.

 Other than the different in id tag format, both of these are identical version of the NFTs.
 The svg-render version may be more useful for those that want to turn on/off layers of a given NFT in an application, as the contract provides id tags in numbers, not text descriptors.